Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 Depending on the PLM status of the application, the `csolution` performs for configuration files the following operation:

 1. **Add** a software component for the first time: the related config file is copied twice into the related `RTE` project directory.
 The first copy can be modified by the user with the parameters for the user application.
-The second copy is an unmodified hidden backup file that is appended with the version information.
+The second copy is an unmodified  backup file with the format `<configfile>.<ext>.current@version`.

     **Example:** A configuration file `ConfigFile.h` at version `1.2.0` is copied:

     ```c
     ./RTE/component_class/ConfigFile.h                  // user editable configuration file
-    ./RTE/component_class/.ConfigFile.h@1.2.0    // hidden backup used for version comparison
+    ./RTE/component_class/ConfigFile.h.current@1.2.0    // current unmodified configuration file with version information; used for version comparison
     ```

     The `csolution` outputs a user notification to indicate that files are added:

     ```text
     ./RTE/component_class/ConfigFile.h -  info: component 'name' added configuration file version '1.2.0'
     ```

-2. **Upgrade** (or downgrade) a software component: if the version of the hidden backup is identical, no operation is performed.
-If the version differs, the new configuration file is copied with appended version information.
+2. **Upgrade** (or downgrade) a software component: if the version of the unmodified backup file is identical, no operation is performed.
+If the version differs, the new configuration file is copied with the format `<configfile>.<ext>.update@version`.

     **Example:** after configuration file `ConfigFile.h` to version `1.3.0` the directory contains these files:

     ```c
-    ./RTE/component_class/ConfigFile.h           // user editable configuration file
+    ./RTE/component_class/ConfigFile.h                  // user editable configuration file (based on current version)
-    ./RTE/component_class/ConfigFile.h@1.3.0     // user editable configuration file
+    ./RTE/component_class/ConfigFile.h.update@1.3.0     // new configuration file; used to start a 3-way merge
-    ./RTE/component_class/.ConfigFile.h@1.2.0    // hidden backup used for version comparison
+    ./RTE/component_class/ConfigFile.h.current@1.2.0    // current unmodified configuration file with version information; used for version comparison
     ```

     The `csolution` outputs a user notification to indicate that configuration files have changed: